22 Small Business Tax Deductions to Know in 2025

 If you hire freelancers or independent contractors to help in your business, you may be able to deduct their fees as a business expense.
 You may also want to keep in mind that if you pay a contractor $600 or more during the tax year, the IRS typically requires you to submit a Form 1099-NEC to both the IRS and the contractor.

-If you invest in furthering your knowledge and expertise to give you a leg up in the market, or provide your employees with educational benefits, you may be able to write these costs off as business expenses.
+If you invest in furthering your knowledge and expertise to give you a leg up in the market, or provide your employees with educational benefits, you may be able to write off some of these costs as business expenses.

 Depreciation is a way of spreading the cost of business equipment or assets over time.
 It essentially measures how much an asset’s value has been used up or exhausted during the year.

 Items that can be depreciated by small business typically include computers and other office equipment, machinery, office furniture, and business vehicles.
-You can learn the specifics by reading this IRS publication.
+For more specifics, you can read “Topic No. 704,” a document about depreciation, at the IRS website.

 If you give clients and prospects gifts as part of your business, the IRS generally permits you to deduct up to $25 per person per year.
 Any amount you spend over the $25 limit is not deductible.